EU weighs new approach towards Russia in wake of Ukraine crisis

 Bildt’s German counterpart Frank-Walter Steinmeier said Europe would need to wait to understand how Russia was developing and what its strategy towards former Soviet republics seeking closer ties with Europe would be.

-“You need strategies, but history is not doing you the favor of allowing you to follow those strategies,” he told reporters.
+“You need strategies, but history is not doing you the favour of allowing you to follow those strategies,” he told reporters.
 “Of course we have to think about how our relationship with Russia should look like in the future.
 We should do that without any illusion.
 But we must also not talk ourselves into a deadlock from which you not get out.”
+(Additional reporting by Tom Koerkemeier; Editing by Stephen Powell)